FAQ: The Carbon Border Adjustment Mechanism (CBAM)

 The alternative methods mentioned above include using the default values which are published by the European Commission.

 These default values reflect average emissions intensities of each exporting country and for each good - with a mark-up to ensure environmental integrity.
 The size of this mark-up will be informed by the data collected during the transitional period.
 Where reliable average data isn’t available, the Commission will use the average emissions intensity of the 10% worst performing EU ETS installations for that type of good.
+This mark-up increases from 10% in 2026 to 30% by 2028 in some sectors to ensure that emissions are not underestimated.

 TOP ↑

-What information do operators (non-EU producers) need to monitor?
+What information do non-EU operators (producers) need to monitor?

 Having systems in place to report this information to customers will make operators like producers and suppliers significantly more attractive to EU importers.